d2207197/confect/README.rst

 ``confect`` is a Python configuration library with the following features.

-- A unified and pleasant configuration definition and access interface
+- A unified and pleasant configuration definition and accessing interface
 - Immutable conf object for reducing the possibility of making errors
 - Configuration file written in Python.
-This makes it possible to dynamically handle complicated logic in the configuration file or read other TOML/YMAL/JSON files and even environment variables in it.
+This makes it possible to dynamically handle complicated logic in the configuration file, read other TOML/YMAL/JSON files or even environment variables in it.
+- Support only Python 3.6 and after

 Basic Usage
 -----------